himazz/Machine-Learning-Nanodegree/Projects/Capstone Project/README.md

+# CAPSTONE PROPOSAL
-The Proposal and all Starter Code is provided in this File ..
+# The Proposal and all Starter Code is provided in this File ..
 - Capstone Propsal.pdf
 - Starter Code Files